MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/authoring-automation-runbooks.md

 5. Your new runbook will appear on the **Runbooks** tab for the Automation Account.

 ### To import a runbook from a script file with Windows PowerShell
 You can use the [Import-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/importsmarunbook) cmdlet to create a new runbook from a script file containing a workflow.
-To modify the draft version of an existing runbook with the contents of a script file, see [To Change the Contents of a Runbook Using Windows PowerShell](manage/editing-a-runbook.md#changecontentspowershell).

 The following sample commands show how to import a script file into an existing runbook and then publish it.